r3code/SiteReliabilityEngineering/README.md

 *Example*: Netflix - Playback latency (HTTP).
 Packet loss in the middle of a video.

-**SLI (Service Level Indicators)** - The metrics you define to quantitatively measure your system performance.
+**SLI (Service Level Indicators)** - the metrics you define to quantitatively measure your system performance.

 *Example*: `Error Rate (Network Health) = (success / total requests) * 100`

 *Example*: `Error Rate (Network Health) = (success / throughput) * 100`

-**Measuring Reliability (Edge Case)** - Not every organization and/or system is linear.
+**Measuring Reliability (Edge Case)**
+Not every organization and/or system is linear.
 There are cases when you will need exponentially better service to a customer versus your standard service you normally offer.

 *Example*: Black Friday - It is expected that Company Y will have an N% increase in their website (read: client) and thus will require X% increase in the “triangle of success”.